Leaf mold

-Leaf mold (spelled leaf mould outside of the United States) is the compost produced by decomposition of shaded deciduous shrub and tree leaves, primarily by fungal breakdown in a slower cooler manner as opposed to the bacterial degradation of leaves.
+Leaf mold (spelled leaf mould outside of the United States) is the compost produced by decomposition of shaded deciduous shrub and tree leaves, primarily by fungal breakdown in a slower, cooler manner as opposed to the bacterial degradation of leaves.

 Description

 Leaves shed in autumn tend to have a very low nitrogen content and are often dry.
 Their main constituents, cellulose and lignin, are two recalcitrant molecules resistant to degradation.
-Because of this, autumn leaves break down far more slowly than most other compost ingredients which may take a very long on their own.
+Because of this, autumn leaves break down far more slowly than most other compost ingredients which may take a very long time on their own.
 Specialised biota, such as molds, produce extracellular enzymes which can easily break down those complex plant polymers(cellulose, lignin and hemicellulose) into biologically accessible forms enriching the soil environment.